 In addition to that, it is a much sought after quality if the work needs you to interact freely with clients.
 Naturally, dealing with clients becomes a lot easier when they are at ease because of your friendly body language.

 Experience comes quite handy at times like this.
 Remember that you do not have any work references so the best possible way to get out of such a disadvantageous situation is to apply for work you are already familiar with.
 People with experience are always cared for.

-Companies will always look for more experience people before fresh candidates.
-It save them the task explaining everything to you from the beginning.
+Companies will always look for more experienced people before fresh candidates.
+It saves them the task explaining everything to you from the beginning.
 Nonetheless, the company will expect you to be more responsible than the fresh arrivals.
 So that practically does not leave scope for mistakes on your part.

 11. Think before you speak:

 Always think about what you need to say before you say it.
 Because most of the time candidates are rejected for speaking unnecessarily and out of turn.
 Do not ever undercut the interviewer when he/she is speaking.